vijayshc/text2sql/README.md

 *   **Database Interaction:** Executes SQL and shows results.
 *   **Schema Awareness:** Uses database schema details for better query generation.
 *   **Knowledge Base Q&A:** Answers questions based on uploaded documents or directly pasted text using vector search with conversational support.
-*   **Database Metadata Search:** Search and explore database schema with conversational context.
+*   **Database Metadata Search:** Search and explore database schema with conversational context and enhanced accuracy using query reformatting and BM25 reranking.
 *   **Conversational Support:** Both knowledge base and metadata search now support follow-up questions with configurable conversation history limits.
 *   **User Feedback:** Collects feedback to refine query generation.
 *   **Sample Management:** Uses curated and successful past queries as examples for the AI.